TD Coliseum: History

 The first WWF Royal Rumble, which was shown on the USA Network, was held in the arena on January 24, 1988.
 Copps hosted the WWF pay-per-view Breakdown: In Your House on September 27, 1998, and the Billy Graham crusade that year, attended by 19,000 spectators each night.
 The Grateful Dead played the Coliseum on four occasions, with two dates in 1990 and two dates in 1992.

 Although the 2009 plan for the 2015 Pan American Games based around Toronto was to host the volleyball tournament in Copps Coliseum, eventually it was held in the Toronto Exhibition Centre.

 On January 3, 2014, Nitro Circus performed at the stadium for the first ever and only stop in Canada.
 Due to the high-risk nature of their stunt-based shows, most North American venues will not host the events.

 On January 27, 2014, Hamilton City council voted unanimously to approve a $3.5-million deal to rename Copps Coliseum after local credit union FirstOntario.
 The city unveiled the new look signage, FirstOntario Centre, later that spring.
 A smaller sign reading "In honour of Victor K. Copps" appears to its right on the Bay side of the arena, and below it on the York side.

 In November 2022, it was announced that beginning in the late summer of 2023, the arena would close for 20 months due to renovations.
 This would force the Bulldogs and Rock to relocate for all of the 2023–24 season and most of the 2024–25 season.
 As a result of the closure, the Honey Badgers decided to permanently relocate to Brampton, Ontario and the Bulldogs relocated to Brantford, Ontario.
 The renovations were delayed until December 2023 which allowed the Rock to play their first couple games of the 2023–24 season at the arena, before moving to the Paramount Fine Foods Centre in Mississauga, Ontario.
 This also allowed five Cirque du Soleil performances at the arena before its closing.
 However, in September 2023, it was announced that renovations would be delayed once again and that the Toronto Rock would play the entirety of the 2023–24 season in Hamilton.
 Major construction finally began in May 2024 with completion planned for December 2025.
 On June 25, 2025, the venue had its name changed to TD Coliseum.
-The venue is set to reopen on November 21, 2025 with an inaugural concert from Paul McCartney.
+The venue reopened on November 21, 2025, with an inaugural concert from Paul McCartney.

-On January 3, 2026, TD Coliseum will host the Professional Women's Hockey League's Seattle Torrent and Toronto Sceptres for a Takeover Tour game and the first PWHL game in Hamilton.